tus/tus-resumable-upload-protocol/protocol.md

 The `Upload-Concat` header MUST be set in both partial and final upload creation requests.
 If a partial upload is constructed, the header value MUST be `partial`.
-In the case of creating a final resource its value is the string `final` followed by a semicolon and a space-separated list of partial upload URLs that will be concatenated.
+In the case of creating a final resource its value is the string `final` followed by a semicolon and a whitespace-separated list of partial upload URLs that will be concatenated.
 The partial upload URL MUST NOT contain whitespace as defined in [RFC 3986](https://tools.ietf.org/html/rfc3986).